-The signature run in Kingston is to choose a section of the of the scenic Warterfront Trail along the St. Lawrence River, with numerous parks just north of King St. as add-ons.
+The signature run in Kingston is to choose a section of the of the scenic Waterfront Trail along the St. Lawrence River, with numerous parks just north of King St. as add-ons.
 Another great place to run in Kingston our route combining the campus of Queen’s University, City Park, and the adjacent residential neighborhoods.
 Further west, is easy trail running in our Parks & Marshland route, Lemoine Point Conservation Area, and Nicholsons Point/Parrott’s Bay.
 For an easy off-road option, the 22 km K&P Trail runs north of the city, connecting to the even longer Cataraqui Trail in Harrowsmith.
 We also love the trails in Little Cataraqui Creek Conservation Area.
 For a fun & scenic option, take the 20-minute ferry from Kingston Harbor to Wolfe Island, to enjoy miles of flat, traffic-free farm roads.

 Runners should note that Kingston’s winters are the real deal.
 Very cold and very snowy.
 Many of the conservation areas are used for winter sports.
 The Waterfront Trail and our Queen’s University/neighborhoods route are good, maintained options.,